 3 | Remove Hello Dolly Plugin

-By default, WordPress installs with two plugins.
-One is Akismet Anti-Spam and another is Hello Dolly.
-The Akismet Anti-Spam plugin is useful, in fact, this plugin is recommended.
-This plugin helps to filter out the spam comments.
+By default, WordPress is installed with two plugins.
+One is Akismet Anti-Spam, and another is Hello Dolly.
+The Akismet Anti-Spam plugin is useful; in fact, this plugin is recommended.
+This plugin helps to filter out spam comments.
 You can activate this plugin later on.

-But the Hello Dolly plugin is kind of useless., delete this.
+But the Hello Dolly plugin is kind of useless; delete it.
 And I also have a list of recommended plugins for blogging in WordPress.

 4 | Setup Permalink Structure

-Although there is a method to change permalink structure without losing SEO rankings for the established websites.
-But, only follow this if you forget to set up the right structure at the beginning and want to change it now.
+Although there is a method to change permalink structure without losing SEO rankings for the established websites,, only follow this if you forget to set up the right structure at the beginning and want to change it now.

 5 | Set site Title & Tagline

-Site title is like the name of the website, and tagline is to tell the visitors for what the site is for.
-Set a proper title and tagline so that the visitors get an impression about your website.
+The site title is like the name of the website, and the tagline is to tell the visitors what the site is for.
+Set a proper title and tagline so that visitors could get an impression of your website.

-To set the site title and tagline go to Setting -> General and set the title and tagline there.
+To set the site title and tagline, go to Settings -> General and set the title and tagline there.

 6 | Setup a proper user profile

-At the time of creating the user only name and email ID is required.
-But when you will write a blog post there should be your user profile properly shown.
-So that the visitors can see who is responsible for the blog, how authentic the post is, etc.
+At the time of creating a user, only name and email ID are required.
+But when you write a blog post, your user profile should be properly shown there so that the visitors can see who stands behind your awesome blog, how authentic the post is, etc.

 You can set your name, how the name should be shown.
-On the Biographical Info write a short description about yourself.
+On the Biographical Info, write a short description of yourself.

-To change the profile picture you need to sign up to Gravatar.
-By default WordPress only use Gravatar image as the user image.
-But, if you do not want to sign up for Gravatar then you need install plugin for that.
+To change the profile picture, you need to sign up to Gravatar.
+By default, WordPress only uses Gravatar image as the user image.
+But, if you do not want to sign up for Gravatar, then you need to install a plugin for that.

 7 | Set a timezone

-By default, the WordPress set UTC as the timezone for the newly created sites.
-You need to change it according to your location, or you can set it to the timezone where your targeted visitors are from.
+By default, WordPress sets UTC as the timezone for the newly created sites.
+You need to change it according to your location, or you can set it to the timezone where your target audience is from.

 You can change the timezone by going to the General under Settings.